itsDele/X-scraper/ReadMe.md

 these were the main features of the project feature that could make perfomance better is using async so we can maybe half the time to process i have it in mind to implant it(its now implanted) as the V2.0.0

-read the how to use.md to learn how to use the program